uptimesoftware/uptime-metric-chart/src/stable/readme.txt

 * Tell us which features you would like to see in a future release!

 Updates:
-v2.7 - MSSQL datastores now supported.
+v2.7 - MSSQL/SQLserver datastores now supported.
 v2.6 - Simplified the gadgets dependencies to improve the initial install process. v2.5 - Now able to display metrics from multiple elements on the same graph.
 Along with expanded support for Network Device Metrics & additional types of Retained Metrics. v2.0 - Supports Oracle backend as well the times should now be displayed in the client timezone rather then UTC.